 Occasionally someone would guess he might be around six years old, but they were not really sure because sometimes his countenance would reflect wisdom far beyond one would expect from a boy.

 Long ago, he had noticed people growing older while he did not.
 In Gnood’s experience, children would not care about what he looked like as long as he played by the rules and did not challenge the leader.
-Adults were rather occupied with themselves and their peers than with children.
+Adults were somewhat occupied with themselves and their peers rather than with children.

 Still, when he entered into a new circle of adults, he would behave a bit awkward and helpless, pretend baby talk and look at them with round eyes.
 Gradually, he would change, and they had a sense of him growing.